What is tooth decay?

 - Use an appropriate toothpaste, toothbrush, and brushing technique recommended by your dentist.

 Tooth decay is much easier to treat in its early stages before there is any pain involved.
 If immediately treated, anaesthesia will not be necessary.

 - The cavity can be removed using a scaler—a sort of small spoon.
 A scaling is carried out to remove affected fragments.
 It is a procedure used in its early stages without anaesthesia;

 - A gel can also be used for small or early stage cavities to dissolve and destroy them.
 This procedure is used in sensitive adults and children;

 - Advanced cavities will need instruments like drills.
 By using these instruments, it will be possible to cut, diminish, and give shape;

 - Recently, our dentists have been using laser gingivectomy to avoid pain, bleeding, and anaesthesia.
-It is used as an anti-inflammatory, and also for tooth decay treatment.
+It is used as an anti-inflammatory, and also for treatment.